msaroufim/mynotes/robot-arm.md

 The goal of today's blog post will be to program the motion of a 2D robotic arm in Python.
 We won't be using any external libraries except ```Tensorflow``` and ```numpy``` for the reinforcement learning model so we can focus on learning the inner workings of a robotics environment.

 Hopefully by the end of this tutorial you'll understand the basics of robotics and how to program robots to achieve their goals using Reinforcement Learning.
 The advantage of this technique is that you can program very high level goals simply and learn complex behavior such as motion.
+You can download the code we'll be using [here](https://github.com/MorvanZhou/train-robot-arm-from-scratch/tree/master/part5) and run ```python main.py``` and follow the comments from this post.

 If by the end of this tutorial you'd like to learn more then you can expect  further blog post which generalizes the below blog post to a 3D arm.